-Sports Supplements: Energy Drinks vs Glucose Tablets
+Sports Supplements: Energy Drinks vs. Glucose Tablets

 Athletes in many sporting pursuits use energy drinks to supplement their performance, but there are situations when glucose tablets might be a beneficial alternative.
 If a sportsperson is diabetic, for instance, they may need to avoid energy drinks that are high in sugar.
 While these drinks may increase alertness and create a feeling of high energy, their ingredients are not designed for cellular energy production or to provide fuel quickly.1 Endurance athletes such as marathon runners, rowers and long-distance cyclists may also find that glucose tablets are more effective, more convenient and more precise than energy drinks.